Anthony Duclair scores hat trick, including overtime winner, to lead Coyotes over Senators

+Anthony Duclair did everything he could to keep the lowly Arizona Coyotes rolling.

-Anthony Duclair scored in overtime to complete a hat trick as the Arizona Coyotes beat the Ottawa Senators 3-2 on Saturday afternoon.
+Duclair completed a hat trick with the overtime winner to give the Coyotes a 3-2 overtime win over the Ottawa Senators on Saturday afternoon for back-to-back Arizona victories.

+"I think it was a well earned win to be honest," said Duclair.
+"We carried that momentum from the Montreal game and all four lines were rolling and we just played a solid 60 minutes."

+"That was two points we probably needed to get and should have had," said Borowiecki.
+"I don't think we played bad, but we just didn't play good enough to win."

+In what was an otherwise solid performance for Condon, it was two mistakes that made the difference in this one.

-Duclair scored the winner at 1:23 of overtime as his shot trickled through Condon's pads and over the goal line.
+Duclair scored the winner at 1:23 of overtime as his shot trickled through Condon's pads and over the goal-line.

+Midway through the third period, with the Coyotes on the power play, Condon dove to make the save, but whiffed on the puck leaving an easy play for Duclair for his second of the game to make it 2-2.

+"I saw an opportunity to make a play, it was the right decision, and I just didn't execute it and missed the puck," said Condon.
+"I was just trying to chip it past Duclair and missed it so something else to work on in practice."

 The Senators opened the scoring late in the first as Tom Pyatt sprung Stone down the wing to beat Raanta for his team leading 13th goal.